streem/pbandk/README.md

-# PBAndK
+# Pbandk

-PBAndK is a Kotlin code generator and runtime for [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+Pbandk is a Kotlin code generator and runtime for [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 It is built to work across multiple Kotlin platforms.

 **Features**